aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 ### **Best Practices while importing a resource**

-1. To fetch the properties of an existing resource, use respective AWS service console or use a Describe API call to describe the resource, and fetch the properties to be included in the resource definition.
-For example, when importing an EC2 instance into a stack, you can use the [**aws ec2 describe-instances**](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) CLI command to describe the instance you want to import using the instance ID as shown below:
+1. To fetch the properties of an existing resource, use respective AWS service console pages, or use a _Describe_ API call to describe the resource, and fetch properties you want to include in the resource definition.
+For example, to import an [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/) (Amazon EC2) instance into a stack, you can choose to use the [aws ec2 describe-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) CLI command to describe the instance you want to import, using the instance ID as shown in the following example:

 ```shell
 $ aws ec2 describe-instances --instance-ids i-1234567890abcdef0